OWASP/www-chapter-kansas-city/index.md

 _OWASP-KC’s mission is to be a welcoming community for Web Application Developers and Information Security Professionals to learn, communicate, and share their perspectives at a common table._

-#### We will be having our first meeting of 2021 virtually on March 22nd!
-We will be trying to put together a plan for returning to semi-regular meetings in 2021  and onward, as COVID vaccines become more available, and COVID rates drop.
-Check our meetup group below for meeting details, we hope to see you there!
+#### We're back!
+First KC - OWASP meeting in a hot minute!
+Let's use this to learn about threat modeling, sharpen our skills, meet new people, and make plans for the future of OWASP in KC!
+Join us on September 27th at Tenfold Security (620 W 26th St, Kansas City, MO 64108) from 5:30 pm - 8:00 pm, or whenever the libations run dry.
+The speaking topic is an introduction to Threat Modeling.
+Hope to see everyone there.

 The best way to stay up-to-date with our chapter is to join our [Meetup Group](https://www.meetup.com/OWASP-Kansas-City)!
 We will post all our updates there.
-In addition, you can [follow us on Twitter at @OWASPKC!](https://twitter.com/owaspkc/).

 {% include chapter_events.html group=OWASP-Kansas-City %}